Nakia Venant: 14-Year-Old Girl Does The Unthinkable While Streaming For Two Hours On Facebook Live

 — P.A.W.N LASERS (@danadanewfame) January 25, 2017

 Almost immediately after the seventh grader’s suicide aired live on the social media network, her close friends who witnessed the incident attempted to contact local authorities.
-But, unfortunately, first responders were initially given the wrong address.
+However, unfortunately, first responders were initially given the wrong address.

 Although Facebook aims to heavily monitor live stream networks in real time to swiftly remove inappropriate content before it’s broadcasted to social media users, unfortunately, time isn’t always on the social network’s side.
 According to New York Daily News, friends of the seventh grader have reportedly confirmed the full suicide did play out on the live stream.
 However, Facebook has confirmed Nakia Venant’s stream was removed almost immediately after the two-hour video aired.